EyalAr/lwip/README.md

 #### Fade

-Adjust image transperancy.
+Adjust image transparancy.

 `image.fade(delta, callback)`

-0. `delta {Float}`: By how much to increase / decrease the transperancy.
+0. `delta {Float}`: By how much to increase / decrease the transparancy.
 0. `callback {Function(err, image)}`

 **Note:** The transparency is adjusted independently for each pixel.